Ligne du Haut-Bugey: 2011

 The one and only daily service between Saint-Claude (Jura) and Bourg takes 44 minutes to cover the distance between Bourg and Brion, substantially higher than the 32 minutes which was suggested when the project was presented.

 The TER service between Brion and Bellegarde is only provided by buses; no regional trains runs on this section any more.

 The new journey times between Paris and Geneva (3h05 to 3h17, compared to 3h35 before the reopening were not well received in Switzerland, as sub 3h times had been planned.
-However the journey times are expected to fall when the Geneva - la Plaine and Bourg - Macon sections are upgraded.
+However the journey times are expected to fall when the Geneva - la Plaine and Bourg - Mâcon sections are upgraded.